Undergraduate Department of Economics

 ECO 3041.
 Personal Finance (3).
 This course is designed to help students better understand personal finance and provide them with the tools to make better choices and live more fulfilling lives.

 ECO 3042.
 Family Consumer Economics for Financial Planning (3).
-This course covers the fundamentals of family and consumer economics as a branch of economics to help with financial planning strategies.
+This course does not count toward the Economics major and this course covers the fundamentals of family and consumer economics as a branch of economics to help with financial planning strategies.
 Students receive instruction in modeling, economic forecasting, indexing, price theory, and analyzing individual/group commodities and services to provide an important foundation for financial planning.
+Is only available to students in the Financial Planning major at the Florida State University Panama City campus.

 ECO 3054.
 Decision Making Under Risk and Uncertainty (3).
 Prerequisites: ECO 2013 and ECO 2023.
 This course is an introduction to the theory of economic decision-making under risk and uncertainty.
 Emphasis is placed on developing and applying alternative theories of decision making to insurance markets, financial markets, and the negotiation of contracts.